-- Have a condition that prevents your body from absorbing enough selenium such as Crohn's disease or ulcerative colitis
+- Have a condition that prevents your body from absorbing enough selenium, such as Crohn disease or ulcerative colitis

 The evidence on taking selenium to treat heart disease is mixed.
 Scientists know that low levels of selenium can contribute to heart failure, and being deficient in selenium seems to make atherosclerosis worse.
 Atherosclerosis, or hardening of the arteries, happens when plaque builds up in arteries, which can lead to heart attack and stroke.
-But studies show that taking selenium supplements doesn't seem to have any effect on the progression of heart disease, nor does it protect against heart attack.
+Studies show that taking selenium supplements does not seem to have any effect on the progression of heart disease, nor does it protect against heart attack.

-Selenium, combined with other antioxidants, including vitamin E and beta-carotene, may help lower LDL ("bad") cholesterol levels.
-But selenium can also interact with cholesterol-lowering drugs (See "Possible Interactions") and make them less effective.
+Selenium, combined with other antioxidants, including vitamin E and beta-carotene, may help lower LDL (bad) cholesterol levels.
+But selenium can also interact with cholesterol-lowering drugs, and make them less effective.
 If you have or are at risk for heart disease, talk to your doctor before taking selenium.

 Studies show that low levels of selenium are associated with a higher risk of cancer death.
-Scientists aren't sure how selenium works, but they have observed that people who live in parts of the world where there is a good deal of selenium in the soil and foods have lower rates of cancer.
+Scientists are not sure how selenium affects this risk.
+But they have observed that people who live in parts of the world where the soil is rich in selenium have lower rates of cancer, possibly because there is more selenium in food.
 In addition, people who have cancer often have low levels of selenium.

-But for most types of cancer, so far studies don’t show that selenium has much effect.
-One early study looking at whether selenium reduced risk of skin cancer found that although it didn’t seem to affect skin cancer risk, people who took selenium lowered their risk of death from cancer overall.
-However, later studies found that selenium doesn't seem to lower the risk of lung or esophageal cancer, and evidence is mixed on whether it protects against colorectal cancer.
-Two studies suggest that 200 mcg per day might help protect against colorectal cancer, but other studies don’t show any benefit.
+For most types of cancer, selenium does not appear to have much effect.
+One early study looking at whether selenium reduced the risk of skin cancer found that, although it did not seem to affect skin cancer risk, people who took selenium lowered their risk of death from cancer overall.
+However, later studies found that selenium does not seem to lower the risk of lung or esophageal cancer.
+Evidence is mixed on whether it protects against colorectal cancer.
+Two studies suggest that 200 mcg per day might help protect against colorectal cancer, but other studies do not show any benefit.

-The best evidence suggests that, if you have low levels of selenium, getting more selenium in your diet may lower your risk of prostate cancer.
-Taking a special kind of brewer's yeast, called selenized yeast, that's rich in selenium may also help.
-In one study of 1,312 people, those who took 200 mcg of selenium as selenized yeast per day had two-thirds lower risk of developing prostate cancer during the 4.5-year study compared to those who took a placebo.
+The best evidence suggests that if you have low levels of selenium, getting more selenium in your diet may lower your risk of prostate cancer.
+Taking a special kind of selenium-rich brewer's yeast, called selenized yeast, may also help.
+In one study of 1,312 people, those who took 200 mcg of selenium as selenized yeast per day (compared to those who took a placebo) had two-thirds lower risk of developing prostate cancer during the 4.5-year study.
 However, the men who got the benefit had low levels of selenium to start with.

 If you are at risk for prostate cancer, talk to your doctor before taking selenium.

-The situation is complicated when it comes to skin cancer.
+The situation is even more complicated when it comes to skin cancer.
 Some early evidence led scientists to investigate whether selenium might protect against skin cancer.
-But a large trial found that taking daily selenium supplements actually increased the risk of squamous cell carcinoma and nonmelanoma skin cancer.
+But a large trial found that taking daily selenium supplements actually increased the risk of squamous cell carcinoma and non-melanoma skin cancer.

-Many studies suggest that the body needs selenium in order for the immune system to work properly.
-Selenium, along with other minerals, can help build up white blood cells, which boosts the body's ability to fight illness and infection.
+Many studies suggest that the body needs selenium for the immune system to work properly.
+Selenium, along with other minerals, can help boost white blood cells, which improves the body's ability to fight illness and infection.
 A few studies suggest that selenium might help prevent some infections, such as a bacterial skin infection that often occurs with lymphedema, and mycoplasma pneumonia.
 In addition, one study suggested that when elderly people took zinc and selenium supplements, their immune systems responded better to the flu vaccine than those who took placebo.

 The evidence concerning selenium and HIV/AIDS is contradictory.
 Studies have shown that levels of selenium go down consistently as HIV progresses.
 In one study, those taking a particular selenium supplement called Selenomax slowed the increase in viral load and had higher CD4 cell counts.
 But another study found that taking selenomethionine, a type of selenium, had no effect.
 If you have HIV or AIDS, talk to your doctor before taking any supplement, as it may interact with medications you are taking.

 Selenium and other antioxidants play an essential role in how your body makes certain proteins found in sperm.
 One study suggested that selenium supplements might improve male fertility in men who had low levels of selenium.
-However, high levels of selenium are associated with decreased sperm motility.
+However, high levels of selenium may negatively impact sperm's ability to swim.

 Low levels of selenium in the blood may be associated with increased risk of RA.
-But it doesn't seem that selenium supplements help once you have RA.
+But it does not seem that selenium supplements help once you have RA.

-Brewer's yeast and wheat germ, liver, butter, fish (mackerel, tuna, halibut, flounder, herring, smelts) and shellfish (oysters, scallops, and lobster), garlic, whole grains, sunflower seeds, and Brazil nuts are all good sources of selenium.
+Good sources of selenium include brewer's yeast and wheat germ, liver, butter, fish (mackerel, tuna, halibut, flounder, herring, and smelts), shellfish (oysters, scallops, and lobster), garlic, whole grains, sunflower seeds, and Brazil nuts.

 Selenium levels in food depend on how much selenium was in the soil where the food was grown.